nvda-es/devguides_translation/original_docs/nvdaPy3.md

 * A replacement for py2exe for binary distribution (not mandatory until binary distributions are ready to be built)
 * A replacement for txt2tags for generating documentation (not mandatory until binary distributions are to be built)

-### Running Python 3 version of NvDA
+### Running Python 3 version of NVDA

 Once Python 3.7 and dependencies are installed, provided that DLL's are compiled and the version of NVDA in source code form complies with Python 3, run the Python 3 NVDA from Command Prompt or Windows PowerShell as follows:

 1. Change to the root directory of NVDA's source code.
 2. Then type one of the following:
-	* Only Python 3.7 32-bit is installed: py -3 source/nvda.pyw
+	* Only Python 3.7 32-bit is installed: `py -3 source/nvda.pyw`
-	* Python 3.7 32-bit and 64-bit are installed: py -3-32 source/nvda.pyw
+	* Python 3.7 32-bit and 64-bit are installed: `py -3-32 source/nvda.pyw`
-	* A different Python 3.x version is installed: py -3.7-32 source/nvda.pyw
+	* A different Python 3.x version is installed: `py -3.7-32 source/nvda.pyw`

 ### Debugging Python 3 transition work